Remote Work

 The transition to remote work exposed a fundamental truth: many organizations managed presence, not performance.
 Managers who relied on seeing people at desks had no framework for evaluating work when desks disappeared.
 The successful remote organizations were those that already measured outcomes—the shift just made their advantage more visible.

 Remote work amplifies both strengths and weaknesses in organizational culture.
 Companies with clear expectations, documented processes, and outcome-focused management thrive remotely.
-Companies that relied on osmotic communication, ambiguous expectations, and presence-based accountability struggle.
+Companies that relied on osmotic coordination, ambiguous expectations, and presence-based accountability struggle.
 The technology matters less than the underlying operating system of the organization.

 Frequently Asked Questions